tarankalra1/useful_funcs/aws_create_HPC_environ.md

 Default region name [None]: us-west-2
 Default output format [None]: json
 ```
 Now we are all set to use the AWS commandsfrom local machine and can check that this works by logging into AWS console (Section 1.1).
 We can try to send a simple textfile from local machine to AWS S3 storage.
 ```
-aws cp
+aws s3 textfile_check.txt cp s3://coawst/textfile_check.txt
 ```
+Transfers a sample textfile_check.txt to S3/coawst directory.
+One can check that it is copied by accessing the S3 services in AWS console and navigating to the coawst folder.

 #### 3. Configuring parallel cluster options